 I’ve spoken to many teams where they were completely taken aback by just how fast those tables roll.
 It takes them by surprise and costs them the game.

-If they had taken the time to visit the pool hall or bar weeks beforehand, this could have been prevented.
+If they had taken the time to visit the pool hall or bar weeks (or even hours, arriving there earlier) beforehand, this could have been prevented.

 Give Yourself a Break